-Any funded content created in audio or audiovisual formats must be sent via a link, if feasible, or accompanied by a transcript when being shared through the journalismschemes.cnam.ie portal.
-Costs for transcripts are an eligible cost within the application budget (see 6.1.8).
+Any funded content created in audio or audiovisual formats must be accompanied by a transcript when being shared through the journalismschemes.cnam.ie portal.
+Costs for transcripts are an eligible cost within the application budget (see 5.1.8).

 5.1.8 What are eligible costs?